robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 concerned with doing important work regardless of whether or not one achieves recognition for it.

-You might ask yourself, for example, would you be content with improving the world even if someone else received credit for it?
+Would you be content with improving the world even if someone else received credit for it?
 If the answer is yes, then you are interested in defining important work as I've presented here.
 If not, you are interested in something else and ought to be